SumiSastri/dev-blogs/docs/index.md

 [Site terms of use, copyright, IP and second rights](https://concentriccirclesdigital.com/site-terms-of-use/)

-_References for research are noted by hyperlinks within the text body, or in sections on further reading & resources at the end of a blog_
+_NOTE: References for research are noted by hyperlinks within the text body, or in sections on further reading & resources at the end of a blog, I am compiling a master reading list of texts as part of my masters' education which can be found in the file `RESOURCES.md`_